Lily Brooks-Dalton

-Lily Brooks-Dalton is an American writer.
+Lily Brooks-Dalton (born August 18, 1987) is an American writer.
+Her first book, Motorcycles I've Loved: A Memoir, was a finalist for the Oregon Book Award.

+Early life and education

 She was born and raised in southern Vermont.
+Brooks-Dalton earned a BA at the University of Massachusetts Amherst and a MFA at Portland State University.

+Career

 Her first book, Motorcycles I've Loved: A Memoir, published in 2015 by Riverhead, was a finalist for the Oregon Book Award.
 Her first novel, Good Morning, Midnight, was published the next year by Random House, and it has been translated into half a dozen languages, with a film adaptation as The Midnight Sky in December 2020 starring and directed by George Clooney.

-Brooks-Dalton earned a BA at the University of Massachusetts Amherst and a MFA at Portland State University.